 - Statement of career goals and professional aspirations.
 Please respond to the prompt: "Why do you want to pursue a graduate program in Health and Biomedical Informatics?"

 Use the online application form to upload copies of transcripts and all documents required below, and to provide names and email addresses of references.
 Mailed materials will not be accepted, everything should be submitted online.

-For more detail information about applying please visit the How to Apply page.
+For more detailed information about applying please visit the How to Apply page.